ncss-tech/soil-range-in-characteristics/readme.md

 * Computed Low-RV-High values ultimately depend on consistent and meaningful correlation of data.

 * Can a computed RV supplant a modal pedon value?
 Consider Berman Hudson's (Hudson, 1990) proposition that mean values are adequate predictors of soil behavior and that we need not be overly concerned with modal values of individual taxa found in a map unit.
-Additionally, it is clear in our guidance that component is meant to be aggregated, not point data.
+Additionally, it is clear in our guidance that the component is meant to contain aggregated, not point data.
 There is no mandate in the official national guidance to require the use of the modal pedon values, only regional and local convention.

 # Resources